dhruvbalwada/glider-panel-demo/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dhruvbalwada/glider-panel-demo/main?urlpath=%2Fpanel%2Fglider_combined_plot)

-This should being up a running version of the dashboard, and relies on the notebook `glider_combined_plot.ipynb`.
+This should being up a running version of the dashboard, and relies on the notebook `glider_combined_plot.ipynb` (the main notebook in this repo).

 For interacting with all the notebooks in this repo Launch Jupyter Lab Interface: